 How We Squeeze The Life Out Of Our Message

 My cable line is too long.
-It stretches over 600 feet to the telephone pole making my signal go bonkers.
+It stretches over 600 feet to the telephone pole and because of that my signal goes bonkers.
 Sometimes my signal is strong.
 Sometimes it’s weak.
 Sometimes it’s clear.
 Sometimes it’s fuzzy.
-Just like our message in children’s ministry.
+Just like our gospel message for kids in children’s ministry.

 After we plan VBS, decorate our rooms, recruit the workers, install a secure check-in system, set the budget and then organize the whole thing, we might want to take a no-nonsense look at the clarity of our message.